-The primary cryptographic function of the module is as a firewall and VPN device.
-Encrypt/decrypt operations are performed on outgoing/incoming traffic based on firewall policies.
-Firewall policies with an action of IPSec or SSL-VPN mean that the firewall is functioning as a VPN start/end point for the specified source/destination addresses and will encrypt/decrypt traffic accordingly.
+Firewall policies with an action of IPSec or SSL-VPN mean that the firewall is functioning as a VPN start/end point for the specified source/destination addresses and will encrypt/decrypt traffic according to the policy.
 Firewall policies with an action of allow mean that the firewall is accepting/sending plaintext data for the specified source/destination addresses.